jr6191/github-games/README.md

-## Welcome to GitHub Games - Omar Vásquez
+## Welcome to GitHub Games - Omar Vásquez cambio 1 cambio 3

 A project based learning activity for peopleCAMBIO DESDE who are getting started with Git and GitHub.